Khrysys/infinity_gold/README.md

 See [CODEOWNERS.md](./CODEOWNERS.md) for the current maintainers,
 and [CONTRIBUTORS.md](./CONTRIBUTORS.md) for a list of contributors.

-Copyright © 2025 FLOSS Skeleton Project.
+Copyright © 2025 Infinity Chess Engine Project.